 Affectionately known as Mama Jenny in the team, she first joined us in November 2019, and mainly provided advice on our monetary-related duties.
 But time flew by!
 She remained persistent and has now been with Good Neighbors Australia for around 9 months.

-And what’s more, as of July Jenny has become our official treasurer!
-It’s truly a meaningful moment not just for Jenny, but everyone in the team too.
+And what’s more, as of this month – that's July – Jenny has become our official treasurer!
+It's truly a meaningful moment not just for Jenny, but everyone in the team too.
 Her journey to humanitarian volunteering is even more awe-inspiring.
-From working with leading Universities in Australia and New Zealand to living in Malaŵi, Africa, it really seems as though she’s seen it all.
+From working with leading Universities in Australia and New Zealand to living in Malaŵi, Africa, it really seems as though she's seen it all.

 GN: Please briefly describe your role at Good Neighbors Australia.
 When did you start, and what do you enjoy about it?

 JM: My role is to ensure Good Neighbors Australia is doing the right thing in its accounting, tax and finance functions.
 I provide advice on financial matters as they arise.
 I started in November 2019, and I’m enjoying researching information to include in my advice.
 The office team is great to work with.

 JM: I had left full time work and was looking for an opportunity to use my accounting and finance skills in the voluntary sector.
 The Good Neighbors international partnership is doing work I want to support, so I’m happy to be a member of the team developing its work in Australia.

 GN: Were you always interested in international development?

 JM: To be honest, no. But I had always wanted to live abroad.
 When I moved to Malaŵi, I saw how poverty, a lack of health care and poor education were impacting the lives of everyday Malawians.
 It changed my view of the world.